-NAPAHE meets once each year, in March, in conjunction with the American Council on Education annual meeting.
-NAPAHE coordinates its schedule with ACE so that members can join with Presidents at ACE or choose to attend NAPAHE activities only.
+NAPAHE typically meets once each year, in March, in conjunction with the American Council on Education annual meeting.
+NAPAHE coordinates its schedule with ACE so that members can join with presidents at ACE or choose to attend NAPAHE activities only.

 Each year colleagues from colleges and universities around the country, and internationally, join together to network, exchange ideas in interactive sessions, explore and discuss topics of mutual interest, and have fun in a professional networking environment.

 Keynote speakers have included numerous college and university presidents, trustees, vice presidents, Congressional staff, executive recruiters, communications specialists, marketing and branding experts, and humorists.

 Join us at the annual conference to broaden your knowledge in: